 The 2021 Prizes were determined by Ockenden International’s eight-member Advisory Panel:

-Prizes given since their launch in 2012 now total GBP675,000, which has been shared by 25 projects in 17 countries and regions.
+Prizes given since their launch in 2012 currently total GBP675,000, which has been shared by 25 projects in 17 countries and regions.
 The prize money promotes best practice and enables our winners to develop their winning projects to improve the lives of those facing some of the most challenging global issues of the day.”

 Submissions for the GBP25,000 prizes are sought from non-profit organisations, which can enter their own projects or alternatively nominate projects managed by non-profit partners or affiliated organisations.
 Projects can be led by – or have a high level of participation from – the project beneficiaries themselves.

 Prizes will be awarded to projects that promote self-reliance among refugees and/or displaced people.
 ‘Self-reliance’ is understood broadly and may be furthered by projects promoting education, providing legal assistance, or developing life skills and by any other programmes that help displaced people build stable, independent lives.

 The entries will be judged by a panel of experts who will be looking for highly effective projects that have led to real change in people’s lives, with measurable evidence of outcomes, as explained in the Entry Rules and Judging Criteria.
-The deadline for entries is midnight (GMT) on Monday, November 30, 2020, with the four winners to be announced by March 31, 2021.
+The deadline for entries was midnight (GMT) on Monday, November 30, 2020, with the four winners to be announced by March 31, 2021.

 The Ockenden International Prizes remain focused on identifying solutions to the challenges faced by displaced people, raising awareness of their needs, and rewarding outstanding projects.